sheriecarter/public-library-app/1_users_and_auth.md

 ```
 </details>

-Then we can go ahead and add something actual content to our `index` - the count of users:
+Then we can go ahead and add some actual content to our `index` - the count of users:

 <details><summary>click for code</summary>